a-flyleaf/ygbtdm/cast/addison.md

 - Minimal filter; very, very bad at faking otherwise

 ## other visual characteristics
-- No scars, like (in her opinion) a normal person
+- Really, there's nothing; certainly doesn't mind standing out a *little,* but doesn't want to be the most glaring person in the room either

 Associated with <b>orange</b>, usually bright.